xeokit/xeokit-xkt-utils/README.md

 });
 ````

-**Example:** Converting an IFC file into an XKT file, while extracting per-element IFC property sets into a set of JSON
+### Converting an IFC file into an XKT file, with all element properties

-files:
+We'll convert our IFC file as before, but this time we'll supply a ````outputObjectProperties```` callback, which will
+collect each IFC element's property set.
+Via that callback, we'll save each property set to a JSON file.

 ````javascript
 const fs = require('fs');